Polly Matzinger: Danger signals

 In her 1994 article "Tolerance, Danger, and the Extended Family", Matzinger extended the danger model, arguing that antigen-presenting cells respond to "danger signals" released from cells undergoing unprogrammed cell death when injured or stressed, as opposed to apoptosis (controlled cell death).
 The alarm signals released by these cells let the immune system know that there is a problem requiring an immune response.
-She argued that T cells and the immune response they orchestrate occurs not because of a neonatal definition of "self", as in the previous model, nor because of ancient definitions of pathogens, as in Janeway's argument, but because of a dynamic and constantly updated response to danger as defined by cellular damage.
+She argued that T cells and the immune response they orchestrate occur not because of a neonatal definition of "self", as in the previous model, nor because of ancient definitions of pathogens, as in Janeway's argument, but because of a dynamic and constantly updated response to danger as defined by cellular damage.

 Scope

 The danger model is broad, covering topics as diverse as transplantation, maternal/fetal immunity, autoimmunity, cancer treatments, and vaccines.
-Matzinger argues that prior models failed to explain why immune system responses vary based on the specific threat's location and severity.
+Matzinger argued that prior models failed to explain why immune system responses vary based on the specific threat's location and severity.
 Prior models also fail to explain how the immune system rejects tumors, induces autoimmune diseases, or generates allergic responses.

 Some immunologists still maintain Janeway's ideas, believing that the immune response is mainly fueled by innate evolutionarily conserved "pattern recognition receptors" that recognize similarities between microorganisms, minimizing the effects of unprogrammed cell death.